tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL step-by-step - Data Platform upgrade and migration.md

 In this task, you will create a new migration project for the WorldWideImporters database.

-1. After the Azure Database Migration Service is created, navigate to it in the [Azure portal](https://portal.azure.com).
+1. Navigate to the Azure Database Migration Service in the [Azure portal](https://portal.azure.com).

 2. On the Azure Database Migration Service blade, select **+New Migration Project**.